Director: Scott Derrickson

 First things first, Mr Boogie is one scary as demon, never have I ever driven home from a cinema, attempting to remember where the old family camera is and how I could avoid it for the next few months, it didn’t help that I saw this film in a deserted cinema, so got sucked into the film more than when I’m surrounded by chatty kids.

-The story of Sinister is based around Ellison Oswalt (Ethan Hawke), a true crime writer, whose latest few books haven’t matched up to his first book, moving from town to town, writing about crimes that the police have failed on, solving them in the process, but after moving to the latest house, he finds box in the loft containing film canisters showing the deaths of different families, each in a different gruesome fashion, which Ellison believes will be his was back to the big time, but as the films get worse and the deeper he delves, little does he know, he is putting his family next on the list.
+The story of Sinister is based around Ellison Oswalt (Ethan Hawke), a true-crime writer, whose latest few books haven’t matched up to his first book, moving from town to town, writing about crimes that the police have failed on, solving them in the process, but after moving to the latest house, he finds box in the loft containing film canisters showing the deaths of different families, each in a different gruesome fashion, which Ellison believes will be his way back to the big time, but as the films get worse and the deeper he delves, little does he know, he is putting his family next on the list.

-This dark and foreboding film, creates the perfect atmosphere for a horror, filled with disturbing images, straight from the first shot, which when I saw it, I was left thinking, crap, am I in for that for 2 hours, which I was and now I can no longer watch any Super 8 film footage, because I am worried it might cause there to be 5 ghost children and a Pagan deity roaming around house afterwards, because ever since seeing The Wicker Tree, pagans have been dark and scary, plus any pagan imagery can make any story terrifying, even the most basic pagan symbols seem to have some sore of evil look to them, especially is they are drawn on a wall behind a burning car filled with people.
+This dark and foreboding film, creates the perfect atmosphere for a horror, filled with disturbing images, straight from the first shot, which when I saw it, I was left thinking, crap, am I in for that for 2 hours, which I was and now I can no longer watch any Super 8 film footage, because I am worried it might cause there to be 5 ghost children and a Pagan deity roaming around house afterwards, because ever since seeing The Wicker Tree, pagans have been dark and scary, plus any pagan imagery can make any story terrifying, even the most basic pagan symbols seem to have some sort of evil look to them, especially is they are drawn on a wall behind a burning car filled with people.

 - I will think twice when someone asks me to watch any of their home movies